 - The first webinar was held on October 16, 2019.
 There were 145 participants.
-The purpose of this live webinar was to provide an orientation and education regarding the state Action Plan planning and implementation process for CDBG-MIT professional partners and to set the stage for upcoming visits to communities. - The second webinar was held on November 26, 2019 to provide an overview of the CDBG-MIT program for the general public.
-A Spanish language version of this webinar was also made available. - DEO will continue to hold webinars in response to participant feedback to promote an open line of communication with stakeholders.
+The purpose of this live webinar was to provide an orientation and education regarding the state Action Plan planning and implementation process for CDBG-MIT professional partners and to set the stage for upcoming visits to communities. - DEO will continue to hold webinars in response to participant feedback to promote an open line of communication with stakeholders.